quiqueporta/dotfiles/README.md

 #### Multiple Cursors

-`<A-n>` : Highlights the current word under the cursor and pressing it again finds the next ocurrence.
+`<C-n>` : Highlights the current word under the cursor and pressing it again finds the next ocurrence.
+`<C-p>` : Highlights the current word under the cursor and pressing it again finds the previous ocurrence.

 #### Comment